it-laborato/MDM_Lab/frontend/components/TooltipWrapper/README.md

   blockAutoComplete
   tooltip={
     <>
       This password is temporary.
-This user will be asked to set a new password after logging in to the Fleet UI.<br /><br />
+This user will be asked to set a new password after logging in to the mdmlab UI.<br /><br />
-      This user will not be asked to set a new password after logging in to fleetctl or the Fleet API.
+      This user will not be asked to set a new password after logging in to mdmlabctl or the mdmlab API.
     </>
   }
 />